ProofAgent Harness Documentation

 Why proofagent-harness

-Most AI eval libraries score the last response with one judge against a fixed test set.
+Most AI eval libraries score the last response with a single model grading once against a fixed test set.
 Production agents fail differently:

 • in the third turn, under social-engineering pressure, when the system prompt has drifted out of context